RagnarGrootKoerkamp/BAPCtools/docs/examples/submissions.yaml.md

 ac_or_wa:
   permitted: [AC, WA]

-# The following are the default directories and there configurations
+# The following are the default directories and their configurations

 # All cases must be accepted.
 accepted: